 8. Library Assistance

-9. Service Animals
+9. Service and Emotional Support Animals

 Service and Assistance Animal Policy

 Willamette University is committed to making reasonable accommodations for qualified students with disabilities.
 Students with disabilities who require the use of service animals are permitted to bring such animals on campus provided they do not pose a substantial and direct threat to health or safety of others or when the presence of the animal constitutes a fundamental alteration to the nature of the program or service.
 The University may place other reasonable conditions or restrictions on a service or assistance animal depending on the nature or characteristics of the animal.
-Students who wish to bring a service animal to campus are strongly encouraged to partner with Disability Services.
-Disability Services is responsible for administering this policy for students.
+Students who wish to bring a service animal to campus are strongly encouraged to partner with Accessible Education Services.
+Accessible Education Services is responsible for administering this policy for students.
 For faculty and staff, Human Resources is the designated department to make appropriate arrangements.

 Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or task a service animal has been trained to provide must be directly related to the functional limitations of the person’s disability.
 Miniature horses may be considered service animals in some cases.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals.
 In general, a service animal is allowed on campus anywhere it is safe for it to be, including housing.
 However, after consultation with the student, Willamette University may determine if there are any parameters necessary regarding where a service animal is not allowed on campus.
 Consideration will be given to other persons with disabilities, safety, and other factors.

-“Assistance animals,” a/k/a therapy animals, emotional support animals, or comfort animals provide assistance or emotional support which alleviates one or more identified symptoms or effects of an individual’s disability.
+“Assistance animals,” also known as therapy animals, emotional support animals, or comfort animals provide assistance or emotional support which alleviates one or more identified symptoms or effects of an individual’s disability.
 Some, but not all, assistance animals receive training.
 Assistance animals are prescribed to an individual with a disability by a healthcare professional or mental health professional.
 Assistance animals are an integral part of a person’s treatment process to assist in alleviating the symptoms of an individual’s disability.
 There must be a relationship, or nexus, between the individual’s disability and the assistance the animal provides.

-Federal law provides that assistance animals are not service animals;do not accompany an individual at all times; and are permitted only in the individual's assigned residence and outdoor spaces under proper handling.
+Federal law provides that assistance animals are not service animals; do not accompany an individual at all times; and are permitted only in the individual's assigned residence and outdoor spaces under proper handling.
 Nonetheless, pursuant to the Willamette University Dogs on Campus policy, dogs acting as assistance animals may be brought into academic buildings when it is safe and reasonable to do so.
 Students with assistance dogs may choose to follow campus policies regarding dogs on campus.